 A new report highlighting best practice in areas such as four-day working weeks, returners and neurodiversity shows how tackling gender equality at work involves challenging all aspects of the way we work as well as traditional career paths.

-workingmums.co.uk’s new Best Practice Report is published for International Women’s Day and highlights what the winners of our Top Employer Awards are doing in terms of flexible working and gender equality at work.
+workingmums.co.uk’s 2019 Best Practice Report is published for International Women’s Day and highlights what the winners of our Top Employer Awards are doing in terms of flexible working and gender equality at work.

 The report is free on the workingmums.co.uk site and the aim is to provide ideas and inspiration to employers seeking to increase the representation of women at all levels of their organisation.

 It shows clearly the business rationale for doing so, from increasing the talent pool and the diversity of experience of employees to retaining key members of staff.

 Each employer profile includes case studies of employees who highlight the personal impact of the award-winning policy or practice.